rabius-sunny/radde-hanafiyyat-blog/src/pages/docs/faq/index.md

 title: Question & Answer
 excerpt: >-
-  In this section you'll find commonly asked questions regarding our Project and .
+  In this section you'll find commonly asked questions regarding our Project and Activity.
 If you have questions, don’t hesitate to ask us directly.
 seo:
   type: stackbit_page_meta
   template: stackbit_page_meta